 The Company’s Articles of Association contain powers of removal, appointment, election and re-election of Directors and provide that all of the Directors must retire and may offer themselves for re-election at each Annual General Meeting (‘AGM’).

-At the upcoming AGM, all the current Directors intend to offer themselves for election/re-election, with the exception of Frank Nelson who will step-down after nine years of service, in accordance with the Code.
-Following the conclusion of the Board evaluation process, the Board considers all the Directors to be effective, committed to their roles and to have sufficient time available to perform their duties.
+At the upcoming AGM, all the current Directors intend to offer themselves for election/re-election, in accordance with the Code.
+Following the conclusion of the latest Board evaluation process, the Board considers all the Directors to be effective, committed to their roles and to have sufficient time available to perform their duties.

-The Board has a process in place to assess the current and future skills and experience needed by the Non-executive Directors against a matrix of requirements, through which it has determined that the Non-executive Directors are independent and that the Board, as a whole, has appropriate and complementary skills and experience.
+The Board has a process in place to assess the current and future skills and experience needed by the Non-executive Directors against a matrix of requirements, through which it has determined that the Non-executive Directors are independent and that the Board has appropriate and complementary skills and experience.

 BOARD EVALUATION AND EFFECTIVENESSplus

-In accordance with the Code, a formal evaluation of the Board’s performance, along with its committees, Chair and individual Directors was conducted during the year, with the results presented and discussed at the March 2024 Board meeting.
+In accordance with the Code, a formal evaluation of the Board’s performance, along with its Committees, Chair and individual Directors was conducted during the year, with the results presented and discussed at the December 2024 Board meeting.
+This year’s internal evaluation was performed by the Chair, following the external evaluation by Haddleton Knight in 2023.

 The evaluation identified several areas of strength and some areas for enhancement and, overall, concluded that:

-- The Board operates in an effective and professional manner and has developed considerably over the last 12-18 months
+- The Board operates in an effective and professional manner and has developed considerably over the last two years

 - Governance processes are transparent and well run

-- Risks are openly discussed with greater focus on health and safety
+- Risks are openly discussed with deep-dive analysis and review of material risks where appropriate

 In addition, the evaluation highlighted:

-Taking all the above into account, the Board is satisfied that the current composition of the Board, and its committees, provides an appropriate balance of skills, experience, independence and knowledge to allow the Board and its Committees to discharge their duties and responsibilities effectively and in line with the Code.
+Taking all of this into account, the Board is satisfied that the current composition of the Board, and its Committees, provides an appropriate balance of skills, experience, independence and knowledge to allow the Board and its Committees to discharge their duties and responsibilities effectively and in line with the Code.

 The duties to avoid potential conflicts and to disclose such situations for authorisation by the Board are the personal responsibility of each Director.
 All Directors are required to ensure that they keep these duties under review and to inform the Group Company Secretary of any change in their respective positions.